 Why is it important to know the purpose of a loan?

 Lenders may want to know the purpose of a loan so they can assess the risk of lending.
-Borrowers will want to apply for the right type of loan for the purpose.
+Also, some lenders have limitations on how the money can be used.
+Borrowers will also want to consider the purpose of a loan to make sure they apply for the right type of loan for their needs.

 What are examples of the purpose of a loan?